eksctl-io/eksctl/userdocs/src/usage/managing-nodegroups.md

 ```
 eksctl delete nodegroup --cluster=<clusterName> --name=<nodegroupName>
 ```

+[Include and exclude rules](#include-and-exclude-rules) can also be used with this command.

 !!!note
     This will drain all pods from that nodegroup before the instances are deleted.